omarespejel/stylus-rps-contract/README.md

 These implementations allow us to convert between `U256` and `Choice` easily.
 When converting from `U256` to `Choice`, we map the values 0, 1, 2, and 3 to the corresponding `Choice` variants.
 If an invalid value is provided, we panic with an error message.
 When converting from `Choice` to `U256`, we map each variant to its corresponding numeric value.

-Now, let's define the storage layout for our contract using the `sol_storage!` macro.
-Add the following code after the `From` trait implementations:
+Now, let's define the storage layout for our contract using the `sol_storage!` macro:

 ```rust
 sol_storage! {